cognitom/dominiq/README.md

 }
 ```

 Which is better?
-It depends on the size of API and the design of its model.
+It depends on the size of your project and the design of its model.
 If your page is simple enough, you may prefer *flat* one.
 If not, you may need it be *nested*.

 Be aware that `Object.assign()` is just "shallow copy", so it doesn't care about nested deeper elements, and it could be override the nested value unexpectedly.
 To merge properly, another third party method is needed.